mavas/netflix-demo/README.md

 ## Disclaimer

-This demonstration is a work in progress, as of June 2022, and so doesn't correctly work yet.
+This demonstration is a work in progress, as of June 2022, and so doesn't actually work yet.